- About Bay View

 In the faithful pursuit of excellence,

-A lifelong participant in Catholic education, Mrs. Pacifico-DeBenedictis attended St. Clare High School, where she was so positively influenced by the effects of an all-girls Catholic education that she matriculated to Regis College where she received her Bachelor of Arts degree.
+A lifelong participant in Catholic education, Vittoria Pacifico-DeBenedictis attended St. Clare High School, where she was so positively influenced by the effects of an all-girls Catholic education that she matriculated to Regis College, where she received her Bachelor of Arts degree.
 Following her passion for an all-girls education in the Catholic tradition, she received her Master’s degree in School Administration from Emmanuel College in Boston, and is currently a Doctoral candidate pursuing her degree at UMASS Boston (ABD).

-A true collaborator and team builder, Mrs. Pacifico-DeBenedictis has had a long career of educating tomorrow’s future leaders beginning as a middle school teacher at Our Lady of Czestochowa in South Boston, to her position as middle school teacher, vice principal, and finally acting principal at Lt.
+A true collaborator and team builder, she has had a long career of educating tomorrow’s future leaders beginning as a middle school teacher at Our Lady of Czestochowa in South Boston, to her position as middle school teacher, vice principal, and finally acting principal at Lt.
 J.P.
 Kennedy Memorial Middle School in Hyde Park where her love for administration was found and fostered.
 As a result of her successful leadership at the Kennedy School, she was hired to lead St. Francis of Assisi School in Medford for several years, where she increased enrollment and was instrumental in opening the school’s first science lab, instituted a world languages program and acquired grants.